dereuromark/cakephp-feedback/docs/README.md

     bin/cake plugin load Feedback
     ```

+    Make sure to disable routing if you do not have authentication set up:
+    ```php
+    $this->addPlugin('Feedback', ['routes' => false]);
+    ```
+    You do not want visitors to be able to browse to the feedback backend.

+    This backend is also optional, you can always replace it with your own.

 3. Copy the default feedback config file into your applications config folder:

     Copy `vendor/dereuromark/cakephpfeedback/config/config.dist.php` to `config/app_feedback.php`